 Outdoor Research DEVIATOR HOODY (Polartec Alpha)

-Salomon Pulse Warm Jacket (Unique Padded)
+Salomon Pulse Warm Jacket (proprietary padding)

 Test environment

-The following five points were set as indicators for review of the evaluation items.
+The following five points were set as indicators for the evaluation items and the review was conducted

 Impressions of each model